AlienX2001/nss2-assignments-and-excercises/Kernel Hook for PF Firewall/readme.md

 ## What it does?

-This kernel module hooks into the pf(packet filter) firewall of FreeBSD 13.1 and detects if there are TCP packets inbound greater than or equal to port 1024.
+This kernel module hooks into the pf(packet filter) firewall of FreeBSD 13.1 and detects if there are TCP/UDP packets inbound greater than or equal to port 1024.
 This module also detects any ping scans from remote hosts.

 ## How to load this module?